 Many people did take the announcement seriously and Google reported that come 21st April, there were 4.7% more mobile friendly websites than there was before the announcement and this figure is set to increase over the coming year.
 In reality, Google’s announcement simply prompted website owners to do what they should have back done in 2009 which was to make their website mobile friendly.

-Whilst the majority of websites seen very little impact after the mobile-friendly update, the update is a clear sign that mobile is extremely important to Google.
+Whilst the majority of websites have seen very little impact after the mobile-friendly update, the update is a clear sign that mobile is extremely important to Google.
 During the AdWords Livestream 2015 on May 5th, Google stated that mobile searches had now exceeded desktop searches in 10 countries, including the USA, Canada and Japan, which shows the sheer growth of mobile searches over the past couple of years.

 During the same webinar, Google’s Jerry Dischler, Vice President of Product Management for Google AdWords, spoke about times in the day consumers turn to Google for “I want-to know, I want-to-go, and I want-to-buy moments” and stated that at these key times in the user journey, consumers are increasingly picking up their smart phones for answers.
 Consumer now have higher expectations than ever, particularly on mobile devices and they want everything right, and they “want everything the right way.”
-Companies who are optimizing the mobile experience are winning during these moments.
+Companies who are optimising the mobile experience are winning during these moments.

-It is important to remember to optimize mobile experiences for conversions.
+It is important to remember to optimise mobile experiences for conversions.
 Mobile ad spend is expected to reach $100 billion in 2016 and expected to double to nearly $200 billion between 2016 and 2019.
 So, if customers are able to make a purchase on your website, the mobile check out process should be second only in priority to making your entire website mobile friendly.
-If your website goals are lead generation, it is still important that you optimize your website for mobile lead generation.
+If your website goals are lead generation, it is still important that you optimise your website for mobile lead generation.

 With this kind of data its clear to see why Google are regarding mobile so highly and if we want to maintain or increase our visibility in the Google mobile search results, then we need to stay up to date with Google’s algorithm.